Giats2498/Giats-ds_salary/README.md

 **Flask Productionization:** https://towardsdatascience.com/productionize-a-machine-learning-model-with-flask-and-heroku-8201260503d2

 ## Web Scraping
-Tweaked the web scraper github repo (above) to scrape 1000 job postings from glassdoor.com.
+Used web scraper to scrape 1000 job postings from glassdoor.com.
 With each job, we got the following:
 *	Job title
 *	Salary Estimate
 *	Job Description